OpenDSA/OpenDSA/RST/source/Development/BinaryTree.rst

 Two restricted forms of binary tree are sufficiently important to warrant special names.
-Each node in a :dfn:`full` binary tree is either (1) an internal node with exactly two non-empty children or (2) a leaf.
+Each node in a :term:`full` binary tree is either (1) an internal node with exactly two non-empty children or (2) a leaf.
-A :dfn:`complete` binary tree has a restricted shape obtained by starting at the root and filling the tree by levels from left to right.
+A :term:`complete` binary tree has a restricted shape obtained by starting at the root and filling the tree by levels from left to right.
 In the complete binary tree of height :math:`d`, all levels